 Getting Around Windsor and Eton

-Windsor and Eton are both very walkable, and you really don’t need to use public transportation during your trip.
+Windsor and Eton are both very walkable, and you don’t need to use public transportation during your trip.

 There’s a hop-on-hop-off bus that runs in Windsor and Eton, but in my opinion this isn’t worth the money.
 Windsor and Eton are both very beautiful cities, so if you were to explore via bus rather than on foot you’d miss soaking up the sights and many pretty buildings you pass.